Skip to content

 {'nodes': [0, 0, 1, 0, 1]}: 8]

-We can see that the satisfying assignments are ~6 times more probable than the unsatisfying assignments.
-Let's print one of them:
+The satisfying assignments are ~6 times more probable than the unsatisfying assignments.
+We print one:

 result_parsed = most_probable_result.state["nodes"]